 Any sources used in your Canvas Course need referencing.
 You also should cite any content developed by yourself, such as MP4 file demonstrating a skill to your class.
 Why, because you are yourself showing best practice to your students by putting principle into practice and permitting your class to access and cite the content you have within the Canvas course.

-Referencing Canvas content is similar to citing sources on a PowerPoint presentation.
 If you are directing your class to an external website or an online PDF, then each source’s details are used to create the citations.
 Similarly, a student can treat your Canvas content, be it in, for example, or Discussions as a single source; and if so, it needs citing.